Navatusein/GTNH-OC-Water-Line-Control/README.md

 file you need to enable the module by changing `enable = false` to `enable = true`.
 You must also specify the address of the transposer in the `transposerAddress` field, which is located above the Lens Housing and to which the chest with lenses connected.

-The chest should contain all 9 lenses: Orundum Lens, Amber Lens, Aer Lens, Emerald Lens, Mana Diamond Lens, Blue Topaz Lens, Amethyst Lens, Fluor-Buergerite Lens, Dilithium Lens
+The chest should contain all 9 lenses: Orundum Lens, Amber Lens, Aer Lens, Emerald Lens, Mana Diamond Lens, Blue Topaz Lens, Amethyst Lens, Fluor-Buergerite Lens, Dilithium Lens.

+> [!NOTE]
+> Dilithium Lens is optional.

 ![Chest With Lenses](/docs/chest-with-lenses.png)